FuelLabs/intro-to-sway/README.md

 In our contract, we can expect there to be some different situations where we want to throw an error and prevent the transaction from executing:
 1. Someone could try to pay for an item with the wrong currency.
-2. Someone could try to buy an item without having enough coins
+2. Someone could try to buy an item without having enough coins.
 3. Someone could try to withdraw funds from the contract who isn't the owner.
 4. Someone could try to withdraw funds before the owner has been initialized.
 5. Someone could try to set the owner after the owner has already been initialized.